 Can a mother still breastfeed when she is unwell?

 There are very few maternal illnesses that require the mother to stop breastfeeding.
-The World Health Organization’s publication ‘Acceptable medical reasons for use of breast-milk substitutes’ (which can be downloaded here) covers the few medical reasons why a baby should be not be fed his mother’s breastmilk.
+The World Health Organization’s publication ‘Acceptable medical reasons for use of breast-milk substitutes’ covers the few medical reasons why a baby should be not be fed their mother’s breastmilk.

 In other situations where a mother has an infection of some sort, breastfeeding can and should continue.
 The many immune protective factors in breastmilk (including antibodies, white blood cells etc) help to protect the baby from infection.
 When a mother is exposed to an infection, her immune system will produce antibodies to fight off the infection.
 She will then pass on these antibodies to her baby through her breastmilk.
 This will make it less likely for her baby to get sick.
 Breastfeeding mothers are often pleasantly surprised that their baby does not get sick, even if the rest of the family does.
 This is because breastfeeding protects the baby.